tuteng0915/stable-diffusion-v1-4-dreambooth-fine-tuning-with-ColossalAI/README.md

 pip install colossalai
 ```

 ## Data used in Experiment

+For the purpose of fine-tuning via Dreambooth, a very small dataset was used, comprising 4 nearly identical images of a silver gradient cat, placed in the `./instance/` directory.

+## Acknowledgments

+This experiment was developed based on an official example provided by ColossalAI, with the primary effort being the adjustment of code and runtime parameters to ensure successful execution with limited resources.
+Due to the dependency on specific versions of CUDA and even C++ builders, I cannot guarantee the robustness of the code across all environments.
+Should you encounter any issues while using it, please feel free to contact me for assistance.

 ## Run

-The script `run.sh` is used to the training process for `stable-diffusion-v1-4` model:
+The script `./run.sh` is used to the training process for `stable-diffusion-v1-4` model:

 ```bash
 export MODEL_NAME="./model/stable-diffusion-v1-4"